Missing Student Policy

 - Last updated: September 6, 2019

-Students are notified to provide emergency information when beginning the school year through e-mail correspondence and through their student orientation.
-Students are given the opportunity to provide a confidential contact that the college can reach if the student is believed to be missing.
+Students are encouraged to provide emergency information when beginning the school year through e-mail correspondence and through their student orientation.
+Students are given the opportunity to provide a confidential contact that the university can reach if the student is believed to be missing.
 The confidential contact information will be accessible only to the Campus Safety Director, Assistant Director, or Office Manager and will not be disclosed outside of a missing person investigation.

 If a member of the Calvin Community has reason to believe that a student is missing, they are encouraged to call the Campus Safety Department at 616-526-6452.
 It does not matter whether or not the student resides on campus.
-All possible efforts are made to locate the student to determine his or her state of health and well-being through the collaboration of the Campus Safety Department and the Residence Life and Commuter Student Life offices.
+All possible efforts are made to locate the student to determine his or her state of health and well-being through the collaboration of the Campus Safety Department and the Residence Life office.
 If the student is an on-campus resident the Campus Safety Department will secure authorization from a Residence Life dean to make a welfare entry into the student’s room.
 If it is an off-campus student resident, the Campus Safety Department will inform and enlist the aid of the director of Commuter Student Life in addition to the law enforcement agency having jurisdiction.
-The student may be placed on card watch to track whether or not they have entered or left a specific building area or their residence hall.
+The student may be placed on card watch to track whether or not they have entered a specific building area or their residence hall.

-Concurrently, Campus Safety officers in collaboration with Residence Life and Commuter Student Life will endeavor to determine the student’s location and well-being through contact with friends, associates, and/or employers of the student.
-We will also seek to determine whether or not the student has been attending classes, labs, scheduled organizational or academic meetings, or appearing at scheduled work shifts.
+Concurrently, Campus Safety officers in collaboration with Residence Life will endeavor to determine the student’s location and well-being through contact with friends, associates, and/or employers of the student.
+We will also seek to determine whether the student has been attending classes, labs, scheduled organizational or academic meetings, or appearing at scheduled work shifts.